 The hospital shall develop and maintain policies and procedures required in Ref.
-No. 316.
-Emergency Department Approved for Pediatrics (EDAP) Standards, and those listed below.
-These policies and procedures shall be reviewed minimally every three (3) years to reflect current practice by the PICU Medical Director in collaboration with the PICU Nurse Manager/Director, and endorsed by hospital administration.
+No. 316, Emergency Department Approved for Pediatrics (EDAP) Standards, and those listed below.
+Any reference to weight should be in the form of kilograms.
+These policies and procedures shall be reviewed minimally every three (3) years to reflect current practice by the PICU Medical Director in collaboration with the PICU Nurse Manager/Director and endorsed by hospital administration.
 All policies and procedures shall be easily accessible in the PICU.